XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 ### Capabilities

 As stated in the default security context section certain capabilities will always be dropped.
 It is however also possible to grant capabilities to a Pod.
-There for all Pods that attempt to add extra capabilities are not allowed, as it could lead to privilege escalation.
+Therefore any Pods that attempt to add extra capabilities are not allowed, as it could lead to privilege escalation.

 ```yaml
 apiVersion: v1